Helping cells seek and destroy cancer

 Chris Ferenzi was eager to give CAR T-cell therapy a try, as he wanted to give his newborn daughter a chance to know her father.

-When he returned from his trip south, Ferenzi, a team leader at General Mills, noticed a strange sensation in his neck while he was stretching at work.
+When he returned from his trip south, Ferenzi, a team lead at General Mills, noticed a strange sensation in his neck while he was stretching at work.
 He felt around and detected a pea-sized lump.
 Testing confirmed his fears: The cancer had come back.

 That’s when Ferenzi’s doctors at Iowa asked him to consider participating in a clinical trial probing the efficacy of CAR T-cell therapy, a type of immunotherapy that uses a patient’s own white blood cells to track down and kill cancer cells.
 White blood cells called T lymphocytes are extracted from the patient and modified in a lab to add a protein called chimeric antigen receptor (CAR), which allows the cells to bind with and destroy cancer cells.
 The altered cells are multiplied and then reinfused into the patient’s bloodstream.
 The one-time treatment requires a hospital stay of two to three weeks.